Ab Initio Interview Questions

 28. How to improve the performance of a graph?

-• Reduce the use of regular expression functions in the transfer functions.
+- Limit the use of regular expression functions in transform functions.

-• Don’t use broadcast as partitioner for large datasets.
+- Avoid using the broadcast partitioner for large datasets.

-• Use only the fields that are required in sort, reformat, and join components.
+- Focus on using only necessary fields in sort, reformat, and join components.

 29. List the commonly used components in an Ab Initio graph?

-Ans: The commonly used components in an Ab Initio graph are,
+Ans: Common components in an Ab Initio graph include:

 30. Explain the difference between conventional loading and direct loading.